-The County plans to use CDBG, HOME, and ESG funds in FY 2022 to provide affordable housing options to LMI households utilizing the following strategies:
+The County plans to use CDBG, HOME, and ESG funds in FY 2023 to provide affordable housing options to LMI households utilizing the following strategies:

-- Rental Assistance The County anticipates ESG and ESG-CV funds will assist in providing rental assistance benefiting approximately 270 homeless families and 650 families at risk of homelessness.
-Additionally, the County will provide emergency rental assistance using CDBG-CV funds to support approximately 150 households experiencing a housing crisis as a result of the Covid-19 pandemic. - Production of New Units The County does not anticipate any HOME projects will be completed during FY 2022 to assist persons with special needs (i.e., seniors). - Rehab of Existing Units The County anticipates CDBG funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 170 LMI families.

-• Acquisition of Existing Units - The County anticipates CDBG funds will be used to acquire and/or rehabilitate homes to preserve affordable housing for approximately 10 LMI families.
-All 10 units are for non-homeless individuals/families.
+- Rental Assistance The County anticipates ESG funds will assist in providing rental assistance benefiting approximately 15 homeless families and 90 families at risk of homelessness. - Production of New Units The County does not anticipate any HOME projects will be completed during FY 2023 to assist persons with special needs (i.e., seniors). - Rehab of Existing Units The County anticipates CDBG funds will assist in the rehabilitation of existing single-family homes and rental units, benefiting approximately 168 LMI families. - Acquisition of Existing Units The County anticipates CDBG funds will be used to acquire and/or rehabilitate homes to preserve affordable housing for approximately 79 LMI families.
+All 79 units are for non-homeless individuals/families.